Information for the postal service users

-Information on amendments to the postal service legislation
+Information on the postal service legislation

 Act No. 221/2012 Coll. amending Act No 29/2000, on Postal Services and on Amendment to Certain Acts (the Postal Services Act), as amended, entered into force on 1 January 2013. (available in the Czech Collection of Laws only in Czech version)

-1. Authorisation to pursue business in postal services
+1. Authorisation to providing postal services

 Any interested party can provide the postal services of distribution of postal items without any restriction if they meet statutory conditions (see the Conditions for the Provision of Postal Services).
 If this opportunity is utilized by more entities, users will be able to choose among number of providers.
 The general rule is that the development of competition leads to better quality of the services provided and better conditions for the users of the services.

 From 1 January 2013, the provision of postal services is subject to the obligation of notification to CTU.
 Postal service business should be notified by means of a form under conditions specified in the Conditions for the Provision of Postal Services.